 The CSSF is the authority primarily responsible for the supervision and enforcement of the statutes and regulations governing public offerings of securities in the Grand Duchy of Luxembourg (Luxembourg).
-In particular the CSSF is responsible for approving prospectuses under the regime covered by the Prospectus Directive (First Regime) and the simplified prospectuses relating to securities which are outside of the scope of the Second Regime.
-The CSSF regularly issues and promulgates instructions and guidelines under the form of administrative circulars which implement these statutes and regulations.
+In particular the CSSF is responsible for approving prospectuses under the regime covered by the Prospectus Directive (First Regime) and the simplified prospectuses relating to securities that are outside of the scope of the Second Regime.
+The CSSF regularly issues and promulgates instructions and guidelines under the form of administrative circulars that implement these statutes and regulations.
+Further to the creation of the ESA, the CSSF cooperates with the ESA, pursuant to the requirements of Regulation 1095/2010 in matters of exchange of information and proceeds to the necessary reporting to enable the ESA to carry out its function.

 The LSE is the sole institution authorised to administer one or several securities markets situated or operating in the Luxembourg market.
-It has the residuary competence for approving offers of securities admitted to trading under the Second Regime, ie, which are not covered by the Community harmonisation for the offering of securities and admitted to trading on the LSE or the Euro MTF (the Luxembourg alternative regulated market).
+It has the residuary competence for approving offers of securities admitted to trading under the Second Regime, namely, which are not covered by the Community harmonisation for the offering of securities and admitted to trading on the LSE or the Euro MTF (the Luxembourg alternative regulated market).
 The LSE has been operating the Euro MTF since 18 July 2005.
 This second market, which is not included in the list of regulated markets of the European Commission, is an alternative for issuers that wish to benefit from a certain regulatory framework, but do not require a European passport for prospectuses.